Throw Social in Miami

 - What are the most common violations at Throw Social in Miami?

-- The most frequently cited violations at Throw Social in Miami are: Chemical properly stored.
+- The most frequently cited violations at Throw Social in Miami are: Chemical properly stored, Time as control, Employee health policy.

 - How many health inspections has Throw Social in Miami had?